Suit lapels have been the target of several fashion blunders over the years.

 The tie width should be similar to your build, so slim gents can wear skinny ties, but big, broad football players definitely should not be sporting narrow lapels and ties.

-After reading this article we’re willing to bet that you’ll pay more attention to the lapels on your jackets and what effect they have on your overall style, and we hope it’s been helpful in helping you choose the right lapel for the occasion.
+After reading this article, I am willing to bet that you’ll pay more attention to the suit lapels on your jackets and their effect on your overall style.